DeployCoop/vigilant-octo-waffle/README.md

 # Roadmap

 I am trying to make this more useful by variabilizing example.com so someone could conceivably use this on a k3s instance as something other than example.com possibly in production, but that is not recommended at this point in time.
 At this point it is for running an example.com and related services on your local laptop to test things out.
+K3D might be considered as well once the k3s stuff is worked out.